qir-alliance/qir-spec/specification/under_development/output_schemas/Notes.md

 ## Output Type

-The effective ouput type for labeled output formats is determined by the labeling format employed as order is not guaranteed.
+The effective output type for labeled output formats is determined by the labeling format employed as order is not guaranteed.

 For ordered output, the output recording calls define an inferred type based on the order in which the output recording calls are made.
-If the ouput is defined and held within a container type, `TUPLE` or `ARRAY`, then the shot's output type is that containers type.
+If the output is defined and held within a container type, `TUPLE` or `ARRAY`, then the shot's output type is that containers type.